Territory of Papua: Administrative unification with New Guinea

 After the war, the Papua and New Guinea Act 1949 united the Territory of Papua and the Territory of New Guinea as the Territory of Papua and New Guinea.
 However, for the purposes of Australian nationality a distinction was maintained between the two territories.
 The act provided for a Legislative Council (which was established in 1951), a judicial system, a public service, and a system of local government.
+Notwithstanding that it was part of an administrative union, the Territory of Papua at all times retained a distinct legal status and identity; it was a Possession of the Crown, whereas the Territory of New Guinea was initially a League of Nations mandate territory and subsequently a United Nations trust territory.
+This legal and political distinction remained until the advent of the Independent State of Papua New Guinea in 1975.

 Under Australian Minister for External Territories Andrew Peacock, the territory adopted self-government in 1972 and on 15 September 1975, during the term of the Whitlam government in Australia, the Territory became the independent nation of Papua New Guinea.